Chicken Pakora Recipe (Crispy Indian Fried Chicken Fritters)

 Coat The Chicken

-Fry The Chicken Pakora
+Fry Chicken Pakoda

-Once the oil is hot, reduce the heat to medium.
+Step 7: Once the oil is hot, reduce the heat to medium.

-Keep stirring while frying so that they fry evenly from all sides.
+Stir frequently while frying so that they fry evenly from all sides.

-Drain on a plate lined with kitchen tissue.
+Step 9: Drain on a plate lined with kitchen tissue.

-Double Fry The Chicken Pakora
+Double Fry Chicken Pakora

-Now increase the heat to high and heat the oil until it is very hot.
+Step 11: Now increase the heat to high and heat the oil until it is very hot.

-Drain on a plate lined with kitchen tissue.
+Step 13: Drain on a plate lined with kitchen tissue.

 Serve The Pakoda

-Marinate the chicken and coat it with the coating ingredients
+Marinate the chicken and coat it with the coating ingredients.

-Air fry the pakoras for about 15 to 20 minutes at 400 F (200 C).
+Air fry the pakoras for about 15 to 20 minutes at 400°F (200°C).

 Serving Suggestions